crempp/js86emu/docs/roadmap.md

 * When interupts are done update IDIV and tests
 * Move memory to system (currently in CPU)
 * TODO: Switch addressing documentation overview to this or something similar http://www.cs.loyola.edu/~binkley/371/Encoding_Real_x86_Instructions.html
+* Deep copy/override of SystemConfig, currently must define entire subtree of options or errors will occur